matheusschreiber/speedbump-detector-project/README.md

 > [More info about filter process](/dataset_mobile/FILTER.md)

-In total, after filtering, was used more than 1400 images, that generated 1264 samples
+In total, after filtering, was used more than 1400 images, that generated 1264 samples.

 ### Templates